Center for Holographic Studies and

 Class will involve a variety of settings

-including lecture, small and large group discussions, and laboratory
+including lectures, small and large group discussions, and laboratory

 demonstrations.
 You are expected to come to every class prepared for an